alifiaganjaraharja/Hotel-Revenue-Profitability-Analysis/README.md

-# [Kaggle] - Hotel Revenue & Profitability Analysis Project
+# Hotel Revenue & Profitability Analysis Project
 By Alifia Ganjaraharja

 This repository contains a data analysis project that utilizes SQL to analyze hotel revenue, profitability, and booking trends to optimize pricing and operational efficiency.
 This project utilizes a public dataset which is available on Kaggle Datasets.